katewhee/networking-course/_homeworks/network_layer.md

     - <a target="_blank" href="http://www-net.cs.umass.edu/wireshark-labs/Wireshark_IP_v8.0.pdf">IP</a>
 problems:
     - question: Did you do the [IP](http://www-net.cs.umass.edu/wireshark-labs/Wireshark_TCP_v8.0.pdf) Wireshark lab?
     - question: Consider a datagram network using 8-bit host addresses.
 Suppose a router uses longest-prefix matching with the above forwarding table.
 Suppose a datagram arrives at the router, with the following destination addresses.
-Specify which interface will the datagram be forwarded using longest-prefix matching?
+Specify which interface will the datagram be forwarded using longest-prefix matching.
       image: /426/assets/longest_prefix.png
       parts:
         - "`01110001`"